Each season, the flu affects about 8 percent of the United States population, on average. And the numbers may be even higher for asymptomatic people.

 2. Vitamin D3 (2,000 IU daily)

 Vitamin D is produced in the body by sunlight and regulates the expression of over 2,000 genes, including those of the immune system.
-Unfortunately, up to 90 percent of people are deficient in vitamin D. (5a) Recent research shows that low vitamin D levels are linked to higher rates of cold, flu and respiratory infections.
-(5b)
+Unfortunately, up to 90 percent of people are deficient in vitamin D. Recent research suggests that low vitamin D levels are linked to higher rates of cold, flu and respiratory infections.

 Many physicians believe that current recommended daily amounts of vitamin D are far too low, and that 2,000 units rather than 200–400 units per day is a better choice.
 You can also order home testing kits to test your vitamin D levels.